Lunedor/Focal/README.md

 3.  **Open `index.html` in your web browser.**

-> **Note**: For features like Google Sign-In to work correctly, it's recommended to serve the files from a local web server (e.g., using the VS Code "Live Server" extension or Python's `http.server`) rather than opening the `index.html` file directly from the filesystem.
-This is because Google's authentication libraries require a valid `http://` or `https://` origin.
+> **Note**: For features like Google Sign-In and Cloud Sync to work correctly, it's recommended to serve the files from a local web server (e.g., using the VS Code "Live Server" extension or Python's `http.server`) rather than opening the `index.html` file directly from the filesystem.
+This is because Firebase's authentication and services require a valid `http://` or `https://` origin.

 ### Example: Using Python's built-in server